 1) Everyday assistance and productivity

 • "Time is the key factor.
 I can do all these and have done them the traditional way but it takes time.
 I think of AI as a calculator.
 I can add numbers by hand but it is easier in a calculator.
 The value in my work is in the end product.
-Not by me doing the mundane things that help me get there,” said a UK man based in the North East aged 25-34.
+Not by me doing the mundane things that help me get there,” said a man based in the North East aged 25-34.

 2) Information reliability and bias

-• Analysis: The second most-mentioned topic, information reliability and bias combines a negative sentiment (3.5 of 10) with a high engagement (7.4 of 10), suggesting a big issue that matters greatly to many people.
+• Human analysis: The second most-mentioned topic, information reliability and bias combines a negative sentiment (3.5 of 10) with a high engagement (7.4 of 10), suggesting a big issue that matters greatly to many people.
 If the topic had a low sentiment with a low engagement, it would be a nuisance, but less of priority to address.
 AI companies that promise time-savings may be reneging on those promises when users find hallucinations and require additional time editing and fact-checking.

 • “AI is not always accurate, and regardless of how sophisticated it may seem, they are not human and do not appreciate nuances.
 We need to be cautious about our reliance on AI,” said a North West woman aged 55+.